cbslneu/heartview/README.md

 ```
 git clone https://github.com/cbslneu/heartview.git
 ```
-2. Set up and activate a virtual environment running Python 3.9 in the `heartview` project directory.
+2. Set up and activate a virtual environment in the `heartview` project directory.
 ❗️**Note:** If you do not have `virtualenv` installed, run `pip3 install virtualenv` before proceeding below.
 ```
 cd heartview